The Road to Hana

 We talked and talked some more.
 Before I even took the opportunity to gaze out the window at the beauty hanging over the cliffs on the mountainside, we reached Hana.
 The Road to Hana immersed a terrifying beauty of jungle flora and landscape, which I’d soon find out…

 It felt different out there in the thick of it all with mango plantations sprouting up all over and cattle grazing openly in the fields.
-Hana Ranch filled much of the land past the town and all that stood out yonder was only beach, country, small villages or hotel vistas by the coastline in Maui.
+Hana Ranch filled much of the land past the town and all that stood out yonder was only beach, country, small villages or hotel vistas by the coastline.

 I simmered in paradise exploring the town stumbling first upon Hana Bay.
 It looked ordinary, like any other beach with black sand and too much rock to enjoy.
 Tourists flocked the Barefoot Cafe and I found myself wandering away down another path, a path down a dead-end road which lead to the infamous Red Sand Beach.
 Of course, tourists crowded this beach as well but the beauty surpassed the disturbance of other beings.
 So naturally I stuck around and slowly, one by one, people faded away, back to their luxurious hotels, and bungalows, while I sat there in solitude looking for a place to camp.
 The trail meandered around the coastline with washouts in certain sections that trickled rock and other debris down the mountainside.
 This spiked my interest as I searched for a way to the top of the ridge, nestling myself between Red Sand Beach and another cove with the endless Pacific.
 I wrestled my way up the red rock with multiple points of attachment as my fingers clenched tree limbs and roots, steadily scaling the mountainside.
 Surely enough, a flat ridge worthy of camping lay 50 feet ahead.
 I set up camp securing my tarp to the pine trees around me and settled into my bivy sack as my eyes drifted away in unison with the sunshine.